Satellite Communications Engineering MSc

 What you will study

-Mobile communications provide terrestrial coverage in densely populated areas, while satellite communications enable wireless communication in regions where mobile networking is not cost-effective.
+Mobile communications provide terrestrial coverage in densely populated areas.
+Satellite communications enable wireless communication in regions where mobile networking may not be cost-effective or possible.

 Accredited by the Institution of Engineering and Technology on behalf of the Engineering Council as meeting the requirements for Further Learning for registration as a Chartered Engineer.
 Candidates must hold a CEng accredited BEng/BSc (Hons) undergraduate first degree to comply with full CEng registration requirements.